-A third technique being used by NPS and USFS employees is a biological control: laboratory-reared beetles (Sasajiscymnus tsugae and Laricobius nigrinus) are being released in hemlock forests at New River Gorge National River and Gauley River National Recreation Area.
+A third technique being used by NPS and USFS employees is a biological control: laboratory-reared beetles (Sasajiscymnus tsugae and Laricobius nigrinus) are being released in hemlock forests at New River Gorge National Park and Preserve and Gauley River National Recreation Area.
 These predatory insects feed exclusively on the HWA and may offer the best long-term solution.

 The eastern hemlock (Tsuga canadensis) is an evergreen, coniferous tree which often grows in pure stands and is characteristic of moist, cool valleys, rock outcrops, and ravines.
 It is the most shade-tolerant tree species in West Virginia and is capable of living for centuries.
 Within the New and Gauley River gorges, there are hemlock groves that range from 100 to 350 years old.